vivid-planet/comet-brevo-module/.changeset/cool-walls-drop.md

 "@comet/brevo-api": minor
 ---

-Export BrevoContactService so that it can be used in the application.
+Export `BrevoContactsService` so that it can be used in the application

 This allows, for example, adding a custom REST request in the application to subscribe to the newsletter.